Orchestrated Death: Valuable Lessons Of How Muhammad Ali, David Bowie, And Celine Dion Planned For The Inevitable

-The year 2016 is turning into an endless in memoriam for high profile deaths.
-It seems like you can’t turn on the news or check your Facebook feed without hearing about the loss of yet another well known person.
+The year 2016 seemed like an endless in memoriam for high profile deaths.
+It's the year you couldn't turn on the news or check your Facebook feed without hearing about the loss of yet another well known person.

 Whether it was three-time boxing heavyweight champion of the world and activist Muhammad Ali:

 Prolific musician, songwriter, and other-worldy performer Prince [Photo courtesy of Warner Home Video]:

 Or someone very close to a celebrity, like renowned singer Celine Dion’s husband and long-time manager René Angélil:

 It just feels overwhelming...

 Iconic Actress/Author Carrie Fisher; her mother Actress/Singer Debbie Reynolds passed a day later.
 (Both will be buried together in a joint funeral.)

 Growing Pains dad Alan Thicke

 Comedic icon Gene Wilder (Willie Wonka and the Chocolate Factory, Young Frankenstein, The Producers, Stir Crazy)